 Boomer making his statement

-Boomer is a Haflinger cross and full of personality.
-He works well for both beginner and intermediate riders.
+Grandpa Boomer is a Haflinger cross and full of personality.
+He works well for both beginner and intermediate riders as the Farm’s oldest lesson horse.
+But even though he is older, he is still the professional lesson horse and strives to teach all his rider’s courage and love.
+He is very patient with timid riders and loves to teach intermediate riders a more advanced riding seat.
 He has a super smooth canter to learn on, and he will help you learn your strengths!
 He does not suffer fools and will let you know if you are not communicating well.
-For advanced riders he is a versatile jumper and is surefooted and sturdy on trails.

 Willow being awesome